 First Capital recognizes that small businesses play an important role in the neighbourhoods where FCR operates.
 In late March, FCR announced the launch of its Small Business Support Program ("SBSP"), to provide up to \$30 million of support to qualifying tenants in the form of deferred rent.
-During the quarter, the federal government implemented the Canada Emergency Commercial Rental Assistance ("CECRA") program to support small and medium sized businesses that were mandated to close, which largely replaced FCR's SBSP.
-The CECRA program is applicable for the months of April through August 2020.
-Under the program, the property owner abates 75% of the qualifying tenant's gross rent, the government extends a forgivable loan to the property owner equal to 50% of the gross rent, and the remaining 25% of gross rent is to be paid by the tenant.
-First Capital views the program as an investment in the financial health of its qualifying tenants that will benefit them positively and will also benefit First Capital as these are otherwise thriving and profitable businesses.
-As such, First Capital is committed to fully supporting its qualifying tenants through participation in the program as currently outlined.
+During the second quarter, the federal government implemented the Canada Emergency Commercial Rental Assistance ("CECRA") program to support small and medium sized businesses that were mandated to close, which largely replaced FCR's SBSP.
+The CECRA program was extended to cover the months of April through September 2020.
+Under the program, the property owner abated 75% of the qualifying tenant's gross rent, the government extends a forgivable loan to the property owner equal to 50% of the gross rent, and the remaining 25% of gross rent was paid by the tenant.
+First Capital views the program as an investment in the financial health of its qualifying tenants that would benefit them positively and also benefit First Capital as the participating tenants were otherwise thriving and profitable businesses.
+As such, First Capital committed to fully supporting its qualifying tenants through participation in the program for all applicable periods.
+During the second and third quarters, First Capital recorded the tenants' rental abatement, net of the related government receivable, as bad debt expense for a total of \$13.4 million.